 Copyright © 2015 by Fitch, Inc., Fitch Ratings Ltd. and its subsidiaries.
 33 Whitehall Street, NY, NY 10004.
 Telephone: 1-800-753-4824, (212) 908-0500.
 Fax: (212) 480-4435.
 Reproduction or retransmission in whole or in part is prohibited except by permission.
 All rights reserved.
 In issuing and maintaining its ratings, Fitch relies on factual information it receives from issuers and underwriters and from other sources Fitch believes to be credible.
 Fitch conducts a reasonable investigation of the factual information relied upon by it in accordance with its ratings methodology, and obtains reasonable verification of that information from independent sources, to the extent such sources are available for a given security or in a given jurisdiction.
-The manner of Fitch's factual investigation and the scope of the third-party verification it obtains will vary depending on the nature of the rated security and its issuer, the requirements and practices in the jurisdiction in which the rated security is offered and sold and/or the issuer is located, the availability and nature of relevant public information, access to the management of the issuer and its advisers, the availability of pre-existing third-party verifications such as audit reports, agreed-upon procedures letters, appraisals, actuarial reports, engineering reports, legal opinions and other reports provided by third parties, the availability of independent and competent third-party verification sources with respect to the particular security or in the particular jurisdiction of the issuer, and a variety of other factors.
-Users of Fitch's ratings should understand that neither an enhanced factual investigation nor any third-party verification can ensure that all of the information fitch relies on in connection with a rating will be accurate and complete.
-Ultimately, the issuer and its advisers are responsible for the accuracy of the information they provide to Fitch and to the market in offering documents and attorneys with respect to legal and tax matters.
-F
+The manner of Fitch's factual investigation and the scope of the third-party verification is will vary depending on the nature of the rated security and its issuer, the requirements and practices in the jurisdiction in which the rated security is offered and sold and/or the issuer is located, the availability and nature of relevant public information, access to the management of the issuer and its advisers, the availability of pre-existing third-party verifications such as audit reports, apreed-upon procedures letters, appraisals, actuarial reports, engineering reports, legal opinions and other reports provided by third parties, the availability of independent and competent third-party verification scores with respect to the particular security or in the particular jurisdiction or any third-party verification.
+Users of Fitch's factual investigation nor any third-party verification cores.
+Users of the information Fitch relies on in connection with a rating will be accurate and complete.
+Ultimately, the issuer and its advisers are responsible for the accuracy of the information they provide to Fitch and to the market in offering documents and other reports.
+In issuing its ratings Fitch must rely on the work of experts, including independent auditors with respect to financ